sdsc/dppdiv-roll/README.md

 of the dppdiv-roll.
 To avoid cluttering the cluster frontend with unused software, the dppdiv-roll is configured to install only on compute and login nodes.
-To force installation on your frontend, run this command after adding the abinit-roll to your distro
+To force installation on your frontend, run this command after adding the dppdiv-roll to your distro

 ```shell
 % rocks run roll dppdiv host=NAME | bash